-• Strong brand positioning
+Strong brand positioning

 In the markets in which we operate, we have developed into a wood products manufacturer whom customers seek out because of our focus on meeting and exceeding our customers' needs.
 For example, in Mexico our particle board plant has been certified as "Green Partner," which will allow us to target customers, such as Asian electronics manufacturers, who would otherwise have to purchase such certified particle board from Asian producers.
-Providing offerings such as this and
+Providing offerings such as this and continually delivering innovative products and services to our customers has lead to greater customer loyalty and interest and increased consumption of Masisa's products.

-Established and expanding distribution network.
+• Established and expanding distribution network.